ttiusanen/jyu-ohjelmointityo-infra/README.md

 ## AWS ECS infra with Terraform

-Configurations for creating hosting environment for website and backend.
+Configurations for creating hosting environment in AWS cloud for website and backend.
 S3 bucket is created for hosting a static website.
 ECS service and Fargate task is created for running backend service.

 ### Dependencies